febrezo/tempered-iron/docs/VOLUME_MANAGEMENT.md

 ## Conventional Approach

-Typically, in `docker-compose` you can define volumes with absolute paths in the host.
+Typically, in the `docker-compose.yml` you can define volumes with absolute paths in the host.
 For example,
 ```
 ...
     volumes:
-      - ./data_vol:/data
+      - ./volumes/data:/data
-      - ./log_vol:/log
+      - ./volumes/log:/log
 ...
 ```

-This would map a local folder located at `./data_vol` (relative to the `docker-compose.yml` path) with a volume that will be mounted at `/data/`.
+This would map a local folder located at `./volumes/data` (relative to the `docker-compose.yml` path) with a volume that will be mounted at `/data/`.
 Thus, the contents located at the folder can be accessed from both, the container and the host.

 ## Production ready